equalframework/equal-doc/docs/usage/model-definition.md

 | modified | datetime       | Date date on which the object was last modified |
 | modifier | foreign_object | `core\User`                                                  |
 | deleted | boolean | Marks the object as soft-deleted.               |

+!!! note "About 'name field'"
+    Le champ name peut être redéfini comme un alias ou un champ calculé.

+### optional system fields

+Some fields are reserved but optional (with a convention of use):

+* state : this field is used when a workflow applies on an entity.
+* alert: this field is used in conjunction with the core\alert entities.
+If defined, it is expected to be a computed field.

 ## Getters methods